fineanmol/plant-tree/README.md

-🌾 Updated on Thu, 30 Oct 2025 22:10:09 GMT
+🌿 Updated on Sat, 01 Nov 2025 13:24:12 GMT

-> "Before software can be reusable, it first has to be usable."
+> "Perfection is achieved when there is nothing left to take away."